arturjzapater/chitchat-client/README.md

 npm t
 ```

-The end-to-end tests are located in the [server repository](https://github.com/arturjzapater/chitchat-server).
-See [instructions there](https://github.com/arturjzapater/chitchat-server#test) to run them.
+The end-to-end tests are located in the server repository.
+See the [instructions here](https://github.com/arturjzapater/chitchat-server#test) to run them.

 ## Project Structure